-CSU The California State University Executive Order 1096 Revised June 23, 2015 Attachment A COMPLAINT FORM Instructions : This complaint form is for use by individuals who are eligible to file a complaint of Discr Sexual Misconduct, Dating or Domestic Violence or Stalking under Executive Order 1096.
-Please fill in below as completely as possible and attach additional pages to this form, if necessary.
-Work Phone Last Name MI lome Phone Mailing Address est time to call: AM/PM City State Zip Code E-mail What is your relationship with the California State University campus listed above?
-Current Employee?
-Yes No Last d An Applicant for employment?
-Yes No A Third Party?
-Yes No Please specify your relationship with the University Please specify your relationship with the University Yes Yes ate of employment Was Early Resolution sought?
-Yes No If yes, with whom: Date Indicate the type(s) of complaint being filed: Discrimination Harassment Retaliation Sexual Misconduct Dating Violence Domestic Violence Stalking If you are filing a Discrimination or Harassment complaint, indicate the Protected Status(es) that was/were Discrimination or Harassment (Please select all that apply): Race/Color Religion Sexual Orientation Medical Condition Image: National Origin/Ancestry Image: Gender / Sex Image: Disability Image: National Origin/Ancestry Image: Gender / Sex Image: Disability Image: National Origin/Ancestry Image: Gender / Sex Image: Disability Image: National Origin/Ancestry Image: Gender / Sex Image: Disability Image: National Origin/Ancestry Image: Gender Identity/Expression Image: Military/Veteran Status Genetic Information Marital Status Gender Identity/Expression Military/Veteran Status Age If you are filing a Retaliation complaint, indicate the activity(ies) you engaged in that was/were the basis s(es) for the alleged Retaliation.
-Page 1 of 3
+Executive Order 1097 provides students a systemwide procedure to file complaints alleging violations of the California State University (CSU) systemwide policy prohibiting Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic Violence or Stalking against students by the CSU, Employees, other Students, or Third Parties.
+Please fill in all of the information requested below as completely as possible and attach additional pages to this form, if necessary.

+CSU Campus Work Phone Last Name First Name MI Cell Phone Home Phone Mailing Address Best time to call: AM/PM City State Zip Code E-mail Currently a CSU Student?
+Currently a CSU Applicant?
+Yes No Last CSU Application Date Was Early Resolution sought?
+Indicate the type(s) of complaint being filed: Discrimination Harassment Retaliation Sexual Misconduct Dating Violence Domestic Violence Stalking If you are filing a Discrimination or Harassment complaint, indicate the protected status(es) that was/were the basis(es) of the alleged Discrimination or Harassment.
+(Please select all that apply): Race/Color Sexual Orientation Medical Condition National Origin/Ancestry Gender/Sex Disability Genetic Information Marital Status Gender Identity/Expression Military/Veteran Status Age If you are filing a Retaliation complaint, indicate the activity(ies) you engaged in that was/were the basis(es) for the alleged Retaliation.

+Executive Order 1097 Revised June 23, 2015 Attachment A

+STUDENT COMPLAINT FORM

-COMPLAINT FORM Executive Order 1096 Revised June 23, 2015 Attachment A 1.
-Identify the Respondent(s) against whom your complaint is made.
-For each Respondent, provide the below.
-Relationship/Association to you: Respondent's name: Relationship/Association with the campus: Kelationship/Association to you.
-2. Describe the incident(s) or events(s), date(s), t time(s), and location(s) giving rise to your complaint.
-3. Describe the specific harm you have suffered resulting from the incident(s). > 4.
-What did you or others do to try to resolve the e issue?
+requested below.
+Attach additional pages to this r complaint is made.
+For each Respondent, provide the form if necessary. ic identifying information Respondent(s) name: Relationship/Association with the campus: Relationship/Association to you: Describe the incident(s) or events(s), date(s) Attach additional pages to this form, if necess , time(s), and location(s) giving rise to your complaint sary.
+3. Describe the specific harm you have suffered d resulting from the incident(s).
+Attach additional page es to this form, if necessary.
+4. What did you or others do to try to resolve the ne complaint?
 What was the outcome?
+Page 2 of 3
-5. Identify individuals who may have observed on r witnessed the incident(s) that you described.
-Last Name First t Name MI T Selephone Position/ Job Title C Cell Phone E-mail Last Name First t Name MI T elephone Position/ Job Title C Cell Phone E-mail Page 2 of 3

-COMPLAINT FORM Executive Order 1096 Revised June 23, 2015 Attachment A 6.
-Do you have any documents or electronic communications (including text messages or email) that support your compla int?
-Yes No (Please list and attach a copy.)
+Executive Order 1097 STUDENT COMPLAINT FORM Revised June 23, 2015 Attachment A 5.
+Identify individuals who may have observed or witnessed the incident(s) that you described.
+Last Name First Name Telephone Position/ Cell Phone Job Title E-mail Telephone Last Name First Name MI Cell Phone Position/ Job Title E-mail 6.
+Do you have any documents or electronic communications (including text messages or email) that support your complaint?
+(Please list and attach a copy.)
 7. Do you have any physical evidence (such as photographs, videos, blood tests or rape kits) that support your complaint?
-8. Describe the outcome(s) you expect from filing your complaint.
+(Please describe) 8.
+Describe the outcome(s) you expect from filing your complaint.
 Be as specific as possible.
-(Please describe.)
-You may elect to have an Advisor present at meeting(s) and/or interview(s) which may be a Sexual Assault Victim's Advo indicate you will have an Advisor, you are authorizing that individual to accompany you to any meeting(s) and/or interview complaint.
+You may elect to have an Advisor present at meeting(s) and/or interview(s) which may be a Sexual Assault Victim's Advocate.
+If you indicate you will have an Advisor, you are authorizing that individual to accompany you to any meeting(s) and/or interview(s) regarding this complaint.
 The role of the Advisor is limited to observing and consulting with you.
-9. If you will be accompanied by an Advisor, please provide the name and telephone number.
-9. If you will be accompanied by an Advisor, please provide the name and telephone number.
-Last Name MI Telephone Cell Phone CERTIFICATION I certify that the information given in this complaint is true and correct to the best of my knowledge or belief.
-Print name of Complainant Date For University Use Only: Date Complaint Received Signature Page 3 of 3
+9. If you will be accompanied by an Advisor, provide the name and telephone number.
+Telephone Last Name First Name Cell Phone CERTIFICATION I certify that the information given in this complaint is true and correct to the best of my knowledge or belief.
+Print Name of Student Date Signature of Student For University Use Only: Date Complaint Received Signature Page 3 of 3